IIITKalyaniHackathon/insight/DOCS.md

 - obj `string` | `number` | `Object` | <code>[Block](#niclabs.insight.info.Block)</code> - block id to get or configuration options for the new block

 **Returns**: [Block](#niclabs.insight.info.Block) - - newly created block
+<a name="niclabs.insight.InfoView.element.refresh"></a>
+####InfoView.element.refresh()
+Refresh the blocks of the info view

+This method refreshes each block of the InfoView, by calling refresh to each block.

 <a name="niclabs.insight.View"></a>
 ###class: insight.View
 **Extends**: `niclabs.insight.Element`